 Leopards are not necessarily known for their speed, although they can accelerate to 37 mph (60 km/h) over short distances.

-Cheetah vs leopard spots:
+9. Cheetah vs leopard spots

-Cheetah: Small, solid black spots.
+The cheetah has small, solid black spots.